Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

     Recompile your kernel, install, and reboot the system into the newly installed kernel.
     Run dmesg | less and search for "I changed".
 Do you see the message?

+## Practicing commits

+Let's practice committing a change.
+You can see the files you modified by running the git status command.
+Let's first check if your changes follow the coding guidelines outlined in the Linux kernel coding style guide.
+You can run checkpatch.pl on the diff or the generated patch to verify if your changes comply with the coding style.
+It is good practice to check by running checkpatch.pl on the diff before testing and committing the changes.
+I find it useful to do this step even before I start testing my patch.
+This helps avoid redoing testing in case code changes are necessary to address the checkpatch errors and warnings.

+You can see my patch workflow below.

+Make code changes and compile -> run checkpatch.pl on your changes(git diff > temp; scripts/checkpatch.pl temp) -> fix errors and warns

+Patch Workflow

+Make sure you address checkpatch errors and/or warnings.
+Once checkpatch is happy, test your changes and commit your changes.

+If you want to commit all modified files, run:

+git commit -a

+If you have changes that belong in separate patches, run:

+git commit <filenames>

+When you commit a patch, you will have to describe what the patch does.
+The commit message has a subject or short log and longer commit message.
+It is important to learn what should be in the commit log and what doesn’t make sense.
+Including what code does isn’t very helpful, whereas why the code change is needed is valuable.
+Please read How to Write a Git Commit Message for tips on writing good commit messages.

+Now, run the commit and add a commit message.
+After committing the change, generate the patch running the following command:

+git format-patch -1 <commit ID>